somayarayan/udacity-fsdn-capstone-somaya/README.md

 ```
 #### Errors
-If you try to delete movie with an invalid id, it will throw an `404`error:
+If you try to delete movie with an invalid id, it will throw a `404`error:

 ```bash
 $ curl -X DELETE https://udacity-fsdn-capstone-somaya.herokuapp.com/movies/125